MalekMansour/Killer-Invasion/Ideas.md

 - Level 0 - Level 1: 20%.
 Level 1 - Level 2: 40%.
 Level 2 - Level 3: 60%.
 Level 3 - Level 4: 80%.
 Level 4 - Level 5: 100% = Death.
 - Hallucination: where the insanity is too high.
 The player will constantly see random stuff (lost items/shadows lurking behind/knocking/slamming/whistle/screaming/police siren/weird noises/laughing sounds/lights flickering/etc)

-2. Danger level: will be shown on the laptop screen.
+2. Exposure Level: Will be shown on the laptop screen.
 It is the signal that illustrates how exposed the player is to the internet.
-The higher it is, the higher the chance the player will be found by killers/police.
+Each website has an exposure value.
 3. Black market:
 4. Killer
 - The killers might appear in front of the door/outside the window/etc.